-Self-guided field trips allow your students to explore while you lead them through the Garden.
+Self-guided field trips allow your students to explore while you lead them through the Chicago Botanic Garden.
 Science, language arts, literature, history, geography, art, and other subjects can be explored throughout the different gardens.

 Field trips are scheduled Monday through Friday, 9 a.m. to 4:30 p.m., and are available year-round for students and groups of all ages.

-Gardens especially well suited for self-guided exploration are highlighted below.
-Please note the approximate walking distances to each garden, starting from the Children’s Learning Center.
-All groups will be greeted at the Children’s Learning Center.
+Gardens especially well-suited for self-guided exploration are highlighted below.
+Please note the approximate walking distances to each garden, starting from the Visitor Center.

 Main Island Formal Gardens

 Elizabeth Hubert Malott Japanese Garden: 0.3 miles

 Sensory Garden: 0.25 miles

 Regenstein Fruit & Vegetable Garden: 0.2 miles